Quinshon Judkins: Personal life

+In May 2024, Judkins partnered with the Alabama-based truck dealership Four Star Freightliner Inc., which included a philanthropic pledge tied to his performance.
+For every touchdown he scored during the season, the company donated $1,000 to the Alabama Kidney Foundation.
+Following the 2024 season, his 14 touchdowns resulted in a $14,000 contribution to the foundation.

 On July 12, 2025, Judkins was arrested in Fort Lauderdale, Florida on charges of domestic assault and battery.
 On August 14, prosecutors declined to pursue the case, and it was announced that Judkins would not face any formal charges.

-All of the charges were dropped and Judkins was able to start.
+Judkins is of partial Nigerian descent.